nicnocquee/env-to-t3/readme.md

 npm i -g env-to-t3
 ```

-Or you can also directly execute the command:
+Or you can run the command directly:

 ```shell
 npx env-to-t3 -i .env